-- Place the salmon, with the skin side up in the hot pan, and allow the salmon to 'blacken', cooking until there is a solid crust from the seasoning and the salmon pulls from the an without tearing.
-Flip and allow the salmon to cook through, skin side down.
+- Place the salmon, with the skin side up in the hot pan, and allow the salmon to 'blacken', cooking until there is a solid crust from the seasoning and the salmon pulls from the pan without tearing, about 2 to 3 miutes.

 - Meanwhile, toss the minced cucumber, red onion, and mango in a small bowl.
 Add the olive oil and toss to combine.